opis/orm/docs/1.x/key-concepts.md

 }
 ```

-The base class provides a single method, named `orm`, which returns a
+The entity base class, provides a single method, named `orm`, which returns a
 [data mapper][0] object, that can be used to manipulate the row's records.

 ```php
 use Opis\ORM\Entity;